radiodee1/url-exchange/README.md

 While the GPT3 model does not always repeat the full url, it does repeat the simpler word ('timer') and it answers the question set about the timer very well.
 It answers the questions better than the GPTJ model.

 ## Wizards
 The Wizards are series of questions that are posed to the model.
+The name Wizard is just a programing name.
+It's just the name I used for the section of the code that questions about the thing that the user wants the model to do.
 The prompt during these questions includes the user's questions asking the model to do something.
 The model's answer is recorded but the questions are disgarded.
 The wizard questions are not added to the prompt history.

+The answers to these Wizard questions go twards performing the special task.
+For example, the timer questions ask what the timer length is and what is the name for it.